Utah State University: Media

 Journals based at or historically hosted by the university include Utah Science, Western Historical Quarterly, and Western American Literature.
 The Utah State University Press publishes works in composition studies, folklore, Mormon history, Native American studies, nature and environment, and western history.

 The Utah Statesman (The Statesman) is the primary news outlet serving the student body.
 It is student-run with a faculty adviser and is funded by a student fee of $2 per semester and advertising revenue.
 The Statesman is published weekly and distributed free on campus and in downtown Logan.
-It won the Society for Professional Journalists’ Best Column Writing (2002) and Best Non-Daily Student Paper (2005) awards.
+It won the Society for Professional Journalists' Best Column Writing (2002) and Best Non-Daily Student Paper (2005) awards.
+The paper was known as Student Life before 1979.

 Aggie Radio 92.3 KBLU-LP is an entirely student-run radio station broadcasting to Cache Valley and online.
-Programming emphasizes local, alternative, and independent music, with live sports via its Learfield IMG College affiliation covering Utah State football and men’s and women’s basketball throughout the season.
+Programming emphasizes local, alternative, and independent music, with live sports via its Learfield IMG College affiliation covering Utah State football and men's and women's basketball throughout the season.

 Utah Public Radio (UPR), a service of Utah State University, broadcasts news, information, public affairs, and cultural programming 24/7 across Utah and southern Idaho via six stations and 30 translators.
 UPR began in 1953 as KVSC, became KUSU-FM in 1961, and is affiliated with National Public Radio, Public Radio International, and American Public Media.

 Aggie TV is a free cable lineup (≈110 channels) for on-campus residents.
 It also produces Crossroads (bulletins/announcements) and Aggie Advantage (local and student video programming).